AurelienAubry/Spotlight/README.md

 ## Spotlight

-Spotlight is a Spotify dashboard that allows user to visualize her favorite artist and listening habits.
+Spotlight is a Spotify dashboard that allows user to visualize his favorite artist and listening habits.
 The following metrics are available, over the last 3/6/12 months:

 * Total number of tracks listened.
 * Total minutes listend.